Muhammadu Maccido: Death

 After celebrating the Eid al-Fitr in 2006, Maccido went to Abuja to meet with President Olusegun Obasanjo.
 After that meeting, Maccido got on a plane back to Sokoto on Sunday 29 October.
 On the flight were one of his sons Badamasi Maccido (who was the Senator from Sokoto), his grandson, and other regional government authorities who were in Abuja for an education workshop.
-The ADC Airlines Flight 53 crashed just after takeoff killing most of the people on board including Maccido, his son, and grandson.
+ADC Airlines Flight 53 crashed just after takeoff killing most of the people on board including Maccido, his son, and a grandson.
 Maccido's body was not burnt, making positive identification easy.
 His body was led through the streets of Sokoto with tens of thousand of mourners gathered.
 He was buried in the main tomb of the sultans of Sokoto (the Hubbare), near that of his father.